Posted on 23 Feb 22by

 So, what makes a great resume?

-Here are nine simple tips that help you stand out from the crowd!
+Here are nine simple tips to help you stand out from the crowd!

 Tip #1: Target your resume to each job